metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1.md

 - `component_status` (Attributes) Istio components whose status will be monitored by Kiali. (see [below for nested schema](#nestedatt--spec--external_services--istio--component_status))
 - `config_map_name` (String) The name of the istio control plane config map.
 - `envoy_admin_local_port` (Number) The port which kiali will open to fetch envoy config data information.
-- `gateway_api_class_name` (String) The K8s Gateway API GatewayClass's Name used in Istio.
-If empty, the default value 'istio' is used.
+- `gateway_api_classes` (Attributes List) A list declaring all the Gateways used in Istio.
+If left empty or undefined, the default is a single list item whose name is 'Istio' and class_name is 'istio'. (see [below for nested schema](#nestedatt--spec--external_services--istio--gateway_api_classes))
 - `istio_api_enabled` (Boolean) Indicates if Kiali has access to istiod. true by default.
 - `istio_canary_revision` (Attributes) These values are used in Canary upgrade/downgrade functionality when 'istio_upgrade_action' is true. (see [below for nested schema](#nestedatt--spec--external_services--istio--istio_canary_revision))
 - `istio_identity_domain` (String) The annotation used by Istio to identify domains.